-As for dishes Salt and Pepper Crab is fantastic, made with local Live Dungeness Crab.
-Sesame Chicken and Chicken Potstickers are also favourites of ours, but really the menus are so diverse it’s hard to narrow it down.
+As for dishes Salt and Pepper Crab is fantastic, made with local Live Dungeness Crab, It takes some eating but is utterly delicious.
+Sesame Chicken and Chicken Potstickers are also favorites of ours, but really the menus are so diverse it’s hard to narrow it down.
 Most items are good in their own way.

 Dim Sum is small Bitesize pieces normally a type of Chinese dumpling.

 Dim Sum was certainly NOT Born in San Francisco.
 The Chinese have been eating it for centuries.
 However, San Francisco is credited with popularising it in the west as a whole meal in itself.
 Now San Francisco is populated with many world-class Dim Sum Restaurants where you can feast on as many small Chinese delights as you like.

 Not your regular burrito, this is a specific style of burrito originating from the Mission District of San Francisco.
 It’s now spread Statewide but you should try and get the original while here.
 Larger and more “stuffed” than its diminutive cousin It makes a great hearty lunch.

 Available from a multitude of Taquerias across the City.
 We don’t even want to begin to get into the argument over which is best!

 Finally a true local delicacy.
 These Crabs are still caught locally in an active fishery.
 Normally boiled and served whole.
 Locals stand outside key side stalls on fisherman’s wharf expertly picking the crabs.
 Our attempts have always been a little more amateur.

 Often an ingredient in Cioppino, and many other dishes.
 There are many ways to enjoy this Crab if the idea of picking one apart doesn’t appeal!
 Check out any Fishermans wharf restaurants, they will all serve Crab in one form or another.